 Tobermory Self Catering Holiday Cottage Accommodation on Mull

-In the heart of Tobermory, Back Brae Lodge offers easy access to the local Co-Op, arts and craft shops, a bank, museum, post office, four public bars, a range of restaurants, an arts centre...
-Experience everything the town has to offer, on your doorstep.
+In the heart of Tobermory, Back Brae Lodge offers easy access to the local Co-Op, arts and craft shops, the bank, museum, Post Office, aquarium, Comar arts centre, a range of public bars and restaurants… Experience everything the town has to offer, on your doorstep.

 How Many Guests?

 The maximum occupancy is three adults, or two adults with children.
 Sleeping accommodation comprises one kingsize double bedroom, with two small double sofa beds (recommended one adult per sofa bed for comfort) within the upper floor living area.

 A travel cot with sheet and mattress is provided for a baby, a high chair, and a stair gate for the top of the internal stairway, however please bear in mind that the house is not furnished to be completely toddler-proof.